 Estimates suggest 230,000 Canadian women will suffer a violent physical attack at the hands of an intimate partner each year.
-As many as 92% of them report symptoms consistent with TBI.
+As many as 92% of them report symptoms consistent with BI.

-Yet concussion symptoms can make it harder for an already-traumatized IPV survivor to cope.
+Yet, the varied symptoms of brain injury from concussion or strangulation can make it harder for an already-traumatized IPV survivor to cope.
 It may cause her to:

 - not listen.